*Fara al Helo (1 year old) killed the day after her uncle, Mohammed al Helo (lower right), was killed by drone missiles

 The brother in question, Muhammad, had been killed earlier on 3 January by two drone missiles.
 The first seriously injured him and the second hit him as he tried to crawl away.

 Days later, an emotionally-drained al-Helo retold his story, ending the testimony with his homecoming two weeks later.

-Returning the day after Israel’s unilateral ceasefire, the al-Helo family found a house reeking of death and destruction.
+Returning the day after the ceasefire (quickly-violated by further Israeli attacks), the al-Helo family found a house reeking of death and destruction.

 Only then did they find the body of Fouad, Amer al-Helo’s father.
 For two weeks, the Red Crescent and rescue services were prevented by Israeli forces from reaching the body, as was the case in most areas in Zeitoun, eastern Jabaliya, northern Gaza, northwestern Gaza and elsewhere.
 Although the family continued to appeal to the Red Cross to coordinate with Israeli officials, it wasn’t until Israel declared its cessation of shelling that they could begin to search for Fouad.
 They finally found his decayed body in a lot filled with rubbish across the road.